 Our Model: MURB

-The Cribwolf Foundation proposes a community-central multi-unit residential building (MURB), for adults over the age of 21 with intellectual and/or developmental disabilities.
-This project entails the construction of a new, or refurbishment of an existing, structure to allow approximately 20,000 square feet of living space and 5,000 square feet of common space.
+The Cribwolf Foundation proposes a community-central, multi-unit residential building (MURB) with mixed tenancy for adults over the age of 21 with intellectual and/or developmental disabilities, senior citizens in need of retirement or long-term care accommodation, and physically disabled adults over the age of 18.
+This project entails the construction of a new, or refurbishment of an existing, multi-floor structure to allow upper floors for living space and ground floor for building operations and amenities.

 What will the MURB look like?

 The Cribwolf Foundation has been working closely with an architect to finalize the floorplan design for the MURB's main and residential floors.
-The design will accommodate 24 individual self-contained, single-occupancy apartment units and a main floor hub for administration, medical care, security, and activity rooms.
-Each apartment will range in size from approximately 700 to 750 square feet, ideally with utilities and appliances available based on the individual's capabilities and their families' wishes.
-The building concept is centred on safety, efficiency, and inclusivity, to ensure residents have an inviting yet secure facility, with easy access to both internal and external programs.
+The design will accommodate 20+ single occupancy apartment-style units approximately 700 sq. ft. each, plus ground floor administration, medical care, security, and recreation areas.
+In each apartment utilities and appliances will be available based on the individual's capabilities and the family's wishes.
+The building concept is centred on safety, efficiency, and inclusiveness, to ensure all residents have an inviting yet secure home, with easy access to both internal and external programs.

 Our vision for the recreational rooms in the common area to provide access to activities that serve to enrich the quality of residents' lives, such as life skill classes, music and art classes, movie and TV viewing, banquets and parties, exercise therapy, and other wellness programs.
 The common area will also enable other interest groups, parents, sponsors, medical staff, volunteer groups, and support agencies to have easy and comfortable areas to interact with the residents.